-It's a wonderfully imaginative interpretation of Carol's much loved story, and one tailored specifically for adults.
+It's a wonderfully imaginative interpretation of Carroll's much loved story, and one tailored specifically for adults.
 But don't panic if you're not clued up on the ins and outs of the plot as the hunt does not follow a linear narrative in any way shape or form.

 The aim of the game is to solve a series of mind-bending cryptic clues – sent as text messages to your mobile by the Cat himself – that will lead you closer and closer to the elusive missing beast.
 As soon as you have cracked a clue, send your answer to the Cat, and he will decide whether you can continue your quest or not.
 He suffers no fools, trust us.